microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/azureadtokenauthentication.md

 Namespace: microsoft.graph

-Defines the Azure AD application used to authenticate a logic app with a [custom access package workflow extension](../resources/customaccesspackageworkflowextension.md) or a [custom task extension](../resources/identitygovernance-customtaskextension.md).
+Defines the Azure AD application used to authenticate a logic app with a [custom task extension](../resources/identitygovernance-customtaskextension.md).
 Only the app ID of the application is required.
 Derived from [customExtensionAuthenticationConfiguration](../resources/customextensionauthenticationconfiguration.md).

 ## Properties